 Holiday money: 6 ways to boost your budget and save in the sun

-With exchange rates bumping up the amount of spending money you'll get abroad, foreign holidays are more tempting than ever this year.
-A little forward planning will make your pound go even further by saving on holiday extras…
+With weak exchange rates reducing the amount of spending money you'll get abroad, foreign holidays may just seem a distant dream.
+But a little forward planning can help make your pound go even further by saving on holiday extras…

 You've heard this before, but it's worth saying again: sort out your currency before your departure date.
 Currency exchange firms at the airport tend not only to have the worst exchange rates but can also have hefty commission charges too.

 BEFORE YOU GO: Use an online comparison service such as MoneySavingExpert's TravelMoneyMax to track down the best currency deal.
 If you're really organised, you could use a prepaid currency card (but check the small print for hidden charges).

 Foreign usage fees can make using credit and debit cards abroad expensive, adding as much as an extra 2.99% on purchases and 5% on cash withdrawals.
 Take the right cards and you'll avoid these fees.

 BEFORE YOU GO: Find out more, including which cards have the lowest fees, by using MoneySavingExpert's Overseas Card Charges Checker.